-Sony’s Generic Strategy (Porter’s Model)
+Sony’s Generic Competitive Strategy (Porter Model)

-Sony’s Intensive Strategies (Intensive Growth Strategies)
+Sony’s Intensive Growth Strategies

 Market Penetration (Primary).
-Sony Corporation’s primary intensive growth strategy is market penetration.
+Sony’s primary intensive growth strategy is market penetration.
 This intensive strategy aims to grow the business by increasing sales in markets where the company currently operates.
 For example, Sony grows its business by intensifying its marketing campaigns to sell more PlayStation units.
 The objective is to attract more customers and obtain a larger market share.
-Sony uses its differentiation generic strategy to create competitive advantage to support market penetration.
+Sony uses its differentiation generic strategy to create competitive advantages to support market penetration.
 In implementing the market penetration intensive growth strategy, product uniqueness enables the company to attract and retain more customers.
-A strategic objective linked to this intensive strategy is to flexibly adjust marketing campaigns to ensure Sony’s competitiveness against other firms in the financial services, entertainment, gaming, and electronics markets.
+A strategic objective linked to this intensive growth strategy is to flexibly adjust marketing campaigns to ensure Sony’s competitiveness against other firms in the financial services, entertainment, gaming, and electronics markets.

 Product Development (Secondary).
 Product development is applied as a secondary intensive strategy to grow Sony’s business.
 In this intensive growth strategy, the goal is to develop products better than the competition.
 For example, Sony continues to innovate its gaming products, which are a key growth driver that outperforms competitors.
-This intensive growth strategy supports the generic strategy of differentiation in terms of product design.
-Sony’s innovation efforts ensure that novel and unique products features are emphasized.
+This intensive growth strategy supports the generic competitive strategy of differentiation in terms of product design.
+Sony’s innovation efforts ensure that novel and unique product features are emphasized.
 A strategic objective based on the product development intensive strategy is to grow the company by rolling out new breakthrough products.
-These products must possess competitive advantage based on novel features or design that embody Sony’s mission statement and vision statement.
+These products must possess competitive advantages based on novel features or designs that embody Sony’s mission statement and vision statement.

-- Sony Corporation – Form 20-F.
+- Sony Group Corporation – Form 20-F.